 Wondering how to renovate for profit?
-If you’re thinking about selling, you can easily increase the value of your home by giving it a revamp.
+If you’re thinking about selling, you can easily increase the value of your home by giving it minor revamp.
 This doesn’t mean you need to spend a fortune.
-Simply focusing on the areas that need small touch ups can be much more cost effective, and leaves buyers with the flexibility to style or renovate the way they’d like.
+Simply focusing on the areas that need small touch ups can be much more cost effective, and will leave buyers with the flexibility to style or renovate the way they’d like.

 So, should you renovate before selling?
-Here are some tips to help you understand how to renovate for profit:
+Here are some ideas to kick things off.

 Compare similar properties in your area